 National Decision Day, May 1, has come and gone, but if you’re still unsure of where to attend or you didn’t get off of the wait list at your number one choice, there are still plenty of options to explore.
 The National Association for College Admission Counseling has released the list of colleges that still have openings for students.

 If you haven’t made up your mind yet on where you want to attend, that’s ok.
-However, you have until June 30 to choose from nearly 500 schools.
+However, you have until June 30 to choose from over 500 schools.
 And this time, it’s final!

 Get Your Custom List of Scholarships to Help Pay for School.
 Sign Up Now!

 Fastweb is your connection to scholarships, financial aid & more.